A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 That the parish poor would have if he were not there.

-Parsons and parish priests complained to the bishop
+Parsons and parish priests complained

 That their parishes were poor since the pestilence time,